 - Network: One way to place your rabbit is to get the word out that you are looking for a new home for your rabbit.
 This means to contact everyone you know; include relatives, friends, neighbors, work, clubs, church, veterinarians and anyone else you can think of.
 Talk to as many people as you can.

-- Online: Post your rabbit up for adoption on www.petfinder.com.
+- Online: Post your rabbit up for adoption on www.petfinder.com or see below.

 - Flyers: Get a picture of your rabbit and make up a full-page flyer.
 Color shots get much more attention than black and white photos.
 Be sure to include information on the rabbit’s name, age, breed, personality, and what kind of home the rabbit would do best in.
 Post these everywhere you can.
 Be sure to include places that animal lovers go.

-- Newspapers: List your rabbit in the classified section of your local newspapers.
+- Newspapers and Online Sites: List your rabbit in the classified section of your local newspapers or social media.
 Be sure to never advertise your rabbit as being free to a good home.